 I will interpret Solaris using a term coined by a Croatian writer, an essayist and my dear colleague, regarding the Soviet sci-fi films, and their understanding of space associated with melancholy.
 He termed it „melankolija pustog imperija“, and I would translate it to English as a “melancholy of a desolate empire”.
-Although I am not familiar with cartography and the notion of space in detail (Schmitt’s Nomos of the Earth is immensely important for this), I will use this notion to briefly interpret Solaris.
+In the World at War documentary, several men comment on the German soldiers’ experience of Russia and the Eastern Front: “’Orientation in Russia is as difficult as it is in the desert, only you don’t see the horizon.
+You are lost’. . .
+‘The immense space here was so immense that we had many soldiers who became melancholy.
+The valley, flat valleys, flat hills, endless, there was no limit.
+We could not see an end and it was so disconsolate’” I will use this notion to briefly interpret Solyaris.

 Kris, a psychologist, comes to the space station orbiting a planet Solaris,consisting of an amorphous mass of thick, liquid material.
 It is in fact a nervous system, sending signals to the inhabitants of the station, creating neuron-based beings which come into contact with them.
 It is, as they say “a gigantic cerebral system… capable of thought process.”
 The crew has, as it is told, gone insane, but when Kris watches a video one scientist made before suicide, he seems completely lucid.
 Something drove him insane, made him lose the ability to survive in that environment.
 A scientist who visited the planet, saw the Ocean and returned in a state of deep shock.